VChristiaens/special/README.rst

 avoid a commonly reported issue which stems from trying to import ``special`` from within a base python2.7 ipython console.

-To install special, simply cd into the special directory and run the setup file in 'develop' mode:
+To install ``special``, simply cd into the special directory and run the setup file in 'develop' mode:

 .. code-block:: bash